jacobbroughton/eCommerce-WebApp/README.md

     - Sort by price
 - Let sellers create "stores"
 - Make picture full screen on click
-- Condense repeated code in a more sensable / scalable wayß
+- Condense repeated code in a more sensable / scalable way
 - Polish styles
 - Split up components into more consise, smaller, reusable components
 - Make all selling fields required
     - Cannot be the "select" option
-- Add loading for when images are loading on pages
 - Add state / city filters
 - Add "wanted" section
 - Add "As of 3:45pm 3/4/20" next to the sold status on listing